KMSwiftly/MetalHud/README.md

 ## About Macos Metal Hud

-🪄 - Metal Hud is a program designed for macOS to display game performance details.
+ -  Metal Hud is a program designed for macOS to display game performance details 🪄.

 ![](/Images/Hud.png)